-Acknowledging the challenges residents face in accessing information for local elections, our study examines whether providing candidate details can increase turnout.
-In collaboration with local nonprofits, we distributed nonpartisan voter guides to about 10,700 low-propensity voters in the 2023 Houston mayoral election.
-This reduced the informational barriers to voting and encouraged informed electoral participation.
+Acknowledging the challenges low-propensity voters face in accessing information for local elections, our study examines whether providing nonpartisan voter information guides can increase turnout.
+In collaboration with local nonprofits, we distributed nonpartisan voter guides to about 10,700 low-propensity voters in the 2023 Houston municipal election.
+This reduced the informational barriers to voting but was not enough to eliminate the costs of voting for this population.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.